 Spirituality transcends organised religion.
 Spirituality is studied in workplaces and clubs and societies, as much as in churches.
 Spirituality can be revealed in the respect and honesty of family and friends, as much as in a prayer.
 Defining spirituality can limit our understanding, whereas expressing spirituality takes us on a journey of discovering.

-The values of Catholic Healthcare (compassion, hospitality, respect, honesty and excellence) are words, that when practised in our workplaces, express a spirituality unique to us – in affirming the wholesomeness of life.
+The values of Catholic Healthcare (courage, compassion and integrity) are words, that when practised in our workplaces, express a spirituality unique to us – in affirming the wholesomeness of life.

 When we affirm life in others, it is an expression to our inner spirituality: in compassion or touch or care, the respect of conversation, or the hospitality of making a home.
 Something more than us –whether it be God, a mystic, a ‘Way’ or simply our human spirit – directs the expression of our spirituality into action - to ‘bring life to the full’.